 IBM designs POS systems for long-term reliability in retail.
-Our design benchmark for which we strive is seven years of high-volume operation.
-For example, we recently switched from double-shot keyboard molding to laser etching to reduce the impact of constant wear on the keys.
-We also design our power supplies to withstand up to a 20% dip in power without the need for secondary UPS equipment, or a complete loss of power in the millisecond range.
-(Power line disturbances occur in supermarkets when freezers and compressors kick on, or in large cities when power companies switch transformers.
+The design benchmark we strive to achieve is seven years of high-volume operation.
+For example, we recently switched from double-shot keyboard moulding to laser etching to reduce the impact of constant wear on the keys.
+We also design our power supplies to withstand a dip in power of up to 20% without the need for secondary UPS equipment, or a complete loss of power in the millisecond range.
+(Power line disturbances occur in supermarkets when freezers and compressors start up, or in large cities when power companies switch transformers.
 In retail, they can cause systems to hang, requiring a reboot.)
-We take these extra steps during product design not only because retailers expect their POS systems to last much longer than an office PC, but also because more retailers are moving toward 24x7 operation, or at least an environment where the POS is powered up 24x7.
+We take these extra steps during product design not only because retailers expect their POS systems to last much longer than an office PC, but also because more retailers are moving towards 24x7 operation, or at least an environment where the POS is powered up 24x7.

-Designing for retail also means our designs include processor sockets, feature card slots and other factors that allow for easy upgrades, which improves investment protection.
+Designing for retail also means our designs include processor sockets, and feature card slots and other factors that allow for easy upgrades, which improves investment protection.
 We use strong, robust power supplies that reduce the need for separate peripheral power bricks and promote energy-efficient operation.
 We create systems that are easy to integrate in the store without special tools or expertise, with numbered ports and latching connectors.
 Latching connectors also help ensure cables are not accidentally unplugged, which can cause the system to hang.
-And we provide these features in formats that meet unique retail needs, such as 12"-wide systems for space-constrained areas, integrated units for clean and simple presentation, or distributed units that can be hidden under a check stand.
+And we provide these features in formats that meet unique retail needs, such as 12"-wide systems for space-constrained areas, integrated units for clean and simple presentation, or distributed units that can be hidden under a checkout desk.

-Phase two: Manufacturing innovations
+Phase two: manufacturing innovations